elba-security/elba-security/docs/architecture.md

 ### `/api`

 This directory houses the API endpoints.
-Each folder containing a file named `route.ts` represents an accessible route.
-Usually a `service.ts` is associated with the route file.
+Each folder contains a file named `route.ts` that represents an accessible route, and usually a `service.ts` that's associated with the route file.

 ### `route.ts`